CephaMK/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script file 10-no_more_js  deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. script file 11-directories counts the number of directories and sub-directories in the current directory. script file 12-newest_files displays the 10 newest files in the current directory.
+script file 10-no_more_js  deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. script file 11-directories counts the number of directories and sub-directories in the current directory. script file 12-newest_files displays the 10 newest files in the current directory. script file 13-unique  takes a list of words as input and prints only words that appear exactly once.